lightenna/thinkope/docs/project/tasks/20-active.md

     + readable by the <group>
     + writeable
     + commentable
++ every view has multiple lists of people
+    + each person has a role
+        + read-access
+            + contributor
+                + read-access and has submitted a pull request and had it accepted
+        + write-access
+            + collaborator
+                + write-access and has made changes
+    + each person-role may also have a status
+        + e.g. active
+            + nice to show a list of active collaborators on a single view where loads of people are messing with it
+            + thinking little circle with avatars
+                + that way you can watch people move between different parts of the project

 ### think about internal data structure
 * see [data structure design](/tech/data-structure)